Biomes

 Global coverage

-500 meter spatial resolution
+500 m spatial resolution

 Temporal resolution

-Reference epochs: 2017
+Reference year: 2017